July Open Studios

 I studied at college in Bristol in the 70s and spent most of my spare time in the ceramics department.
 My potting continued at evening classes in York and Cambridge until 2000, when we extended our brick shed into a workshop in the garden.

 Currently I fire in a large electric kiln, built for me by Northern Kilns.

 I make stoneware garden sculpture and decorated dishes, plates and tiles.
 My work reflects my love of the natural world.

 The Green Men and serene wall pots are designed for use as containers with plants such as thyme and saxifrage.
 Some are better suited to a circular shape and I make these as plaques and water features.
 The ideas come from many sources… local carvings, portraits or photographs of sculpture and some are from my imagination.
-I often make detours to look for new faces in church stonework.
 The pots are made from high fired stoneware clay and are frost resistant.